How the U.S. Capitol Police were overrun in a ‘monumental’ security failure

 On Thursday, a day after hundreds of President Trump’s supporters stormed and ransacked the Capitol, lawmakers and police officials were still trying to understand the cascade of failures that caused the Capitol Police force — a city-sized police department focused on a single complex — to let that building fall.

 Those failures appeared to begin days before the attack, when law enforcement agencies across Washington failed to prepare for an attack on the Capitol — even as Trump supporters openly plotted one online.
-They were compounded by the slow response on the day of the seige, when Capitol Police and other federal agencies failed to head off a mass of Trump supporters who descended on the Capitol, egged on by the president himself, and command within the complex broke down.
+They were compounded by the slow response on the day of the siege, when Capitol Police and other federal agencies failed to head off a mass of Trump supporters who descended on the Capitol, egged on by the president himself, and command within the complex broke down.

 “How could they fail so miserably?
 [The mob] could have blown the building up.
 They could have killed us all,” said Sen. Lindsey O. Graham (R-S.C.), a longtime Trump ally.
 No lawmakers were hurt.
 But four people died during the Capitol breach, including one woman who was fatally shot by police as she tried to break through to a room next to the House chamber.